 Boil-and-Bite Vs. Custom Mouthguards

 In many situations, gag reflex issues take place in boil-and-bite mouthguards.
 These mouthguards, while often excellent and affordable options for many, are designed to be “molded” using boiling water and some basic chewing – but they simply can never fit as well as a true custom mouthguard.
-For many people, especially those with unusual mouth shapes, the soft palate may be contacted or the material may be too thick, triggering gag reflex.
+For many people, especially those with unique mouth shapes, the soft palate may be contacted or the material may be too thick, triggering gag reflex.